cmichi/ulm-opening-hours/README.md

 # ToDo

- * Datepicker on page, not in modal dialog
- * Now Button is outgreyed
  * Possiblity to display closed entities
- * Edit actions takes place after 1 minute
- * Scrollbar within Ctrl-Box also scrolls map
  * English in Dialog and Popup to German
- * Plus has to be clickable
  * Marker Popup: better formatting (tabulator)
  * "We off" in some popups to better readable label
  * Feedback when changing time